 Dan received his J.D. from the Georgetown University Law Center and his B.A. from Georgetown University.

-Dan is licensed to practice law in Maryland, the District of Columbia, Virginia, the United States District Courts for the Districts of Maryland, the District of Columbia, and Eastern District of Virginia, as well as the United States Court of Appeals for the Fourth Circuit.
-Dan holds a security clearance which allows him to assist his clients with sensitive and classified matters.
+Dan is licensed to practice law in Maryland, the District of Columbia, Virginia, the United States District Courts for the District of Maryland, the District of Columbia, the Eastern District of Virginia, the Western District of Virginia, as well as the United States Court of Appeals for the Fourth Circuit.
+Dan maintains an active security clearance to represent defense and intelligence community clients in legal matters involving their classified government contracts.

 Dan lives outside of Annapolis, Maryland with his wife and their three boys.
 When he is not working, Dan enjoys boating, crabbing, fishing, or doing just about anything on the Chesapeake Bay.
 As a result, from April to October, Dan has sunglass and flip-flop tan lines, and will apologize for neither.